rricharz/R65/README.md

 - Pong
 - Alien Invasion

-Basic games will be made available once the Basic interpreter is ready.
+No Basic games have survived, but I imported a few Basic games from http://vintage-basic.net/games.html to test the Basic interpreter.

 The contributions in this repository are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please report any problems or suggestions for improvements to r77@bluewin.ch